|Year of offer||2018|

 Intended learning outcomes

-- On successful completion of this unit, students will have developed a solid understanding of the pharmacology of drugs used to treat immunological, oncological, cardiovascular and respiratory disorders.
+- have developed a solid understanding of the pharmacology of drugs used to treat immunological, oncological, cardiovascular and respiratory disorders.

-- Students will also gain an appreciation of how a detailed understanding of pathological processes is important for the rational development of new therapeutic drugs.
+- have gained an appreciation of how a detailed understanding of disease processes is important for the rational development of new therapeutic drugs.

 By the end of this unit students will: